 Send the tick out

-If you’re worried about your dog getting sick from the tick bite you can sens it off to be tested.
+If you’re worried about your dog getting sick from the tick bite you can send the dead tick off to be tested.

 There’s usually a fee for this service and the drawbacks can be that you’ll get sick before you get the results back or the tests can give false positives according to the CDC.